Jobless Spanish nurses jump at Dutch opportunities

 Olof Craenen, Spain director for Roca-BHR, has recruited nurses in Latvia, Poland and Bulgaria to work in the Netherlands for companies that pay his company a fee to give them language training.

-The nurses that traveled on June 4 from Seville are in the first Roca-BHR group from Spain.
+The nurses that travelled on June 4 from Seville are in the first Roca-BHR group from Spain.

-Maria Jose and her sister spent three hours a day in Dutch class in Seville, and up to nine additional hours practicing their spoken Dutch with a computer program.
-They did not pay for the courses, but had to commit full-time to the program and not work elsewhere, and be prepared to pay for housing in the Netherlands.
+Maria Jose and her sister spent three hours a day in Dutch class in Seville, and up to nine additional hours practicing their spoken Dutch with a computer programme.
+They did not pay for the courses, but had to commit full-time to the programme and not work elsewhere, and be prepared to pay for housing in the Netherlands.

 Craenen said his training focused on language and culture and that he selected nurses whose families were supportive of their move abroad, to reduce the likelihood they would abandon their new jobs.